finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 [EXPERIMENTAL] GetValuationPointPnlSummary: Get a PnL summary for the given Valuation Point in the Fund.

-Gets the PnL Summary lines from the journal entry lines produced when calculating the valuation point.
+Gets the PnL Summary lines from the Journal Entry Lines produced when calculating the Valuation Point.

 ### Example